-All these directory variables have values that start with either \${prefix} or \${execprefix} unexpanded.
+All these directory variables have values that start with either \${prefix} or \${exec_prefix} unexpanded.
 This works fine in Makefiles, but it makes these variables hard to use in configure.
 This is mandated by the GNU coding standards, so that the user can run make prefix=/foo install.
 The Autoconf manual has a section with more details on this topic (see Section "Installation Directory Variables" in The Autoconf Manual).
+See also Section 26.9 [Hard-Coded Install Paths], page 100.